Skip to main content

 Stream Restoration

-Each summer, two interns join the Tin Mountain Research Team to improve parameters of stream health.
+Each summer, two interns join the Tin Mountain research team to improve parameters of stream health.
 Stream restoration has numerous benefits including increasing brook trout habitat, increasing macroinvertebrate diversity, diversifying streambed substrates, and mitigating climate-related flooding events.
 Our efforts include:

 Since 2010, TMCC has partnered with federal, state, and nonprofit conservation agencies to restore first and second-order streams by adding "woody additions" with the goal of enhancing brook trout habitat.
 However, we quickly learned that the entire freshwater stream ecosystem is enhanced by this practice as it provides better environments for numerous stream-reliant organisms.
 Furthermore, the addition of large woody pieces increases the total instream percent of wood coverage which slows down water velocity, allowing for higher nutrient retention and also mitigating the effects of downstream flooding.